zhanghongxing/pingcap.github.io/install.md

   }),
 }

-new ExtractTextPlugin('style.bundle.css'), // CSS will be extracted to this bundle file -> ADDED IN THIS STEP
+new ExtractTextPlugin('main.css'), // CSS will be extracted to this bundle file -> ADDED IN THIS STEP

 file